 Bratt spoils Canucks' comeback as Devils win 'Hughes Bowl' 6-5

-VANCOUVER — The New Jersey Devils won the battle of the Hughes brothers Tuesday night.
+But moments after a heart-wrenching 6-5 loss to the New Jersey Devils Tuesday night, the Vancouver Canucks defenceman wasn’t savouring the experience of playing against his two brothers.

+“It's bittersweet right now,” he said.
+“I’m sure they’re appreciating it more than I am right now.”

-Jesper Bratt scored his second goal of the night with 34 seconds left in the third period as the Devils defeated the Vancouver Canucks 6-5 in a nail-biting NHL game.
+Jesper Bratt scored his second goal of the night with 34 seconds left in the third period to give the Devils the nail-biting NHL victory.

-Jack Hughes had a goal and two assists, while his younger brother Luke scored on a power play for the Devils.

-Vancouver’s Quinn Hughes had two third-period assists as the Canucks rallied from three goals down to tie the game.

-The game was billed as the "Hughes Bowl" as Canuck defenceman Quinn Hughes faced his brothers centre Jack and defenceman Luke of the Devils.
+The game was billed as the “Hughes Bowl” as Quinn Hughes faced his brothers centre Jack and defenceman Luke of the Devils.

+Jack Hughes had a goal and two assists, one of them on a power-play goal by his younger brother Luke.

+“I always enjoy playing Quinn and seem to have good games in Vancouver against him,” said Jack.
+“It was a nice win and pretty fun to play with both my brothers.”

 Erik Haula and Michael McLeod also scored for the Devils (12-10-1).

 J.T.
 Miller had a power-play goal and an assist for the Canucks (16-9-1).
-Brock Boeser, Nils Hoglander, Sam Lafferty and Dakota Joshua also scored for Vancouver.
-Quinn Hughes had two huge assists for the Canucks who are 1-8-2 in their 11 games against the Devils.
+Brock Boeser, with his NHL leading 18th of the year, Nils Hoglander, Sam Lafferty and Dakota Joshua also scored for Vancouver.
+Elias Pettersson had two assists for the Canucks who are 1-8-2 in their 11 games against the Devils.

 Bratt won the game when he put in the rebound of a shot through traffic.